one-zero-eight/schedule-builder-backend/README.md

 | DockerHub Token    | GitHub Secrets                                                                                                                                                                                                              |

 ### Automated Testing
-Document:
-- Which tools you used for testing.
+Q1: Which tools were used for testing?

-- Which types of tests you implemented.
+Q2: Which types of tests have been implemented?

-- Where tests of each type are in the repository.
+Q3: Where are the tests of each type stored in the repository?

 ### Continuous Integration
 For each CI workflow file: